rythmengine/rythm-doc/en/tutorial.md

     Yes! we made it!

-    Now let's think about this, should we change our program every time we want to change our content?
-Obviously not, we should take the template source out of the java source and put into a separate file.
-So far we didn't see any template source file yet because our template is put inline inside the program.
-Now let's create an new template file in a new folder `resources`.
-To make it a bit more fancy, we create it as a web page instead of a plain text file:
+    Now let's change the inline template content into a template file.
+To make it a bit more fancy, we create it as a web page instead of a plain text file.
+Following standard Java project convention, we will create the file in a `resources` folder

     ![create-template-file](../img/tutorial/helloworld/create-template-file.png)

     and add some content into the `helloworld.html` file:

     ```html
+    @args String who
     <html>
     <head>
     <title>Hello world from Rythm</title>